top of page

 Lord Jesus, I humbly come before You and lay my sins at Your feet.
 Thank You for Your love and forgiveness.
 Thank You for restoring me through the cross.
 Please help me to remember to abide in You.
 Lord, I trust my situation to You and I praise You that You are sovereign over it all.
 In Your Holy Name, Amen.

 Tischa Van de Reep is a Trinidad-born writer and speaker married to Harald, a Dutchman.
-They live in The Woodlands, TX with their two sons, Julian and Aidan.
+They live in The Woodlands, TX, with their two sons, Julian and Aidan.
 Tischa brings authenticity and vulnerability to all her teachings on Scripture.
-She is the author of “Unpopular: Following Jesus, Not the Crowd” as well as several other Bible teachings and Bible studies.
-Apart from teaching Scripture from her living room and various churches, Tischa’s work in ministry extends from homeless women in Houston, to expat wives in Budapest, Hungary, to rural villagers in Malawi, Africa, and women across the US.
+She is the author of “Unpopular: Following Jesus, Not the Crowd” as well as several other Bible teachings and studies.
+Apart from teaching Scripture from her living room and various churches, Tischa’s work in ministry extends from homeless women in Houston to expat wives in Budapest, Hungary, to rural villagers in Malawi, Africa, and women across the US.
 For more info, go to tischavandereep.com

 Comments